8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 The 8 km Corniche waterfront has free public beaches (Blue Flag certified), cycling paths, and family parks.
 The water is warm and calm — swimmable from October through May.

 The Heritage Village (free, 9AM-4PM) at the western end of the Corniche is a reconstructed traditional oasis village.
-It's small but gives context to Emirati life before oil — pearl diving, date farming, and Bedouin traditions.
+It's small but gives real context to Emirati life before oil — pearl diving, date farming, and Bedouin traditions.

-Best visited late afternoon when the heat eases and the sunset lights up the skyline across the water.
+Best visited late afternoon, when the heat eases and the sunset lights up the skyline across the water.

 8. Saadiyat Island Beach and Culture